Raj Karega Khalsa

+The complete quote is ' Raaj Karega Khalsa, Aaki Rahe Na Koye'.
+Aaki means corrupt or impure (opposite of Khalsa i.e. pure or pawitar).

+Description

 Raj Karega Khalsa, lit. "the Khalsa shall rule," a phrase expressive of the will of the Sikh people to sovereignty, is part of the anthem which follows the litany or ardas recited at the end of every religious service of the Sikhs.
-While the ardas is said by an officiant or any Sikh leading the sangat standing and facing Guru Granth Sahib jii, the anthem is recited aloud in unison by everyone present, with responses from the assembly.
+Another view is that it refers to spiritual conquest of one's mind and achieving mukti (liberation) rather than territorial sovereignty.
+While the ardas is said by an officiant or any Sikh leading the sangat standing and facing Guru Granth Sahib, the anthem is recited aloud in unison by everyone present, with responses from the assembly.

+Scholars date the composition to the year 1718 but scholar Harjinder Singh argues it was written down earlier between the years 1699–1708, originating in the ghazals of Bhai Nand Lal.

 While not present in early Sikh scripture, it is found in the third dohra, or couplet, of Guru Gobind Singh's Guru Maneyo Granth verse, conferred upon the congregation upon the founding of the Khalsa in 1699.
 The couplet "Raj Karega Khalsa, Aki Rahe Na Koe.
 Khuar Hue Sabh Milenge, Bache Saran Jo Hoe" (The pure shall rule, no opponent will remain, those separated will unite and all the devotees shall be saved) is also attested at the end of Bhai Nand Lal Singh's Rehitnama.

 The relevant portion of the original ardās which was recited in history is:

 The colonial British banned parts of this ardās as they feared its martial and potential political implications.
 Therefore, they mentioned not to say the first two stanzas and only start with "Raj Karega Khalsa.
 The translated ardās with the preceding lines included is: